Chris Smith – Consultancy Manager – BSc(hons)

 Ben has a particular interest in invertebrates with specialist knowledge of carabid beetles and spiders, and has carried out targeted aquatic surveys for both Desmoulin’s whorl snail and shining ram’s-horn snail.
 He also has “hands-on” experience in estate management and nature reserve wardening as well as previous experience in environmental education, giving a unique perspective on the practicalities of ecology.

-Siobhan has grown up with an interest in wildlife, and with previous experience in administration and office support she is able to fulfill these interests in her role at Norfolk Wildlife Services.
+Siobhan has also grown up with an interest in wildlife, and is able to fulfil these interests and skills in her role at Norfolk Wildlife Services as Consultancy Business Officer.
+She co-ordinates all office procedures and has also gained some experience in nocturnal bat and newt surveys.

 Colin Ford – Company Secretary